trendscenter/coinstac/guides/computation-development.md

 This should alert you to invalid JSON.

-#### Returning An Error
+##### Returning An Error

 Write to stderr if you need to raise an exception.
-COINSTAC will detect this and mark the computation result as an error.
+COINSTAC will detect this and mark the command result as an error.

-### Computation Parameters
+### Command Parameters

-Computations – both JavaScript and non-JavaScript – receive parameters from COINSTAC.
-The parameters’ shape depends on whether the computation is intended for use with clients (`local`) or the server (`remote`).
+Commands – both JavaScript and non-JavaScript – receive parameters from COINSTAC.
+The parameters’ shape depends on whether the command is intended for use with clients (`local`) or the server (`remote`).

 #### Local Parameters

-A JavaScript object containing the following properties and values is passed to local computations:
+A JavaScript object containing the following properties and values is passed to local commands:

 * **`computationId`** `<String>`: Unique computation identifier
 * **`consortiumId`** `<String>`: Unique consortium identifier